 Who struggles with pride?
-To be honest, I'd never thought much about that question until recently.
-When I thought about pride I thought about the pro-athlete who complains that his 14 million dollar a year salary doesn't do justice to his talent.
+To be honest, for the first half of my pastoral ministry, I didn't think much about that question.
+When I thought about pride, I thought about the pro-athlete who complains that his 30 million dollar a year salary doesn't do justice to his talent.
 "That guy struggles with pride," I'd find myself thinking.

-This past August I was asked to teach at a seminar in the Cincinnati area.
+Then in August of 2006 (I believe) I was asked to teach at a seminar in the Cincinnati area.
 During a free hour I attended a session taught by Brad Bigne, a pastor in Florence, KY.
 The subject intrigued me, "Practical Steps for Killing Pride and Putting on Humility."
 I went thinking, "Maybe I'll pick up some ideas that I can use to... help other people."
 But God opened my eyes to a sobering reality.
 I struggle with the sin of pride.
 But pride is so subtle that I'd been missing it because I had such a narrow view of it.
 It's not just the braggart who struggles with pride-bragging is just one manifestation of pride.
 Pride rears its ugly head all the time, but I'd failed to recognize it and in fact often excused it by redefining it.

-Then I read two small books that God used to open my eyes further to the problem:

-From Pride to Humility, by Stuart Scott
+Then I read two small books that God used to open my eyes further: From Pride to Humility, by Stuart Scott